Alex Preston, Olliers Solicitors.

 Simon has been an advocacy assessor for the BPP Law School since 2012 and taught advanced criminal litigation at the Manchester Metropolitan University for five years.

 Simon also regularly trains detectives in police forces around the country, including for the Greater Manchester, Merseyside, Lancashire, North Wales, Cheshire, Cumbria, Devon and Cornwall, Humberside Police forces.
-Subjects include police interview techniques/procedure, the role of the defence and prosecution within the criminal justice system, bad character, hearsay, and giving evidence in court.
+Subjects include police interview techniques/procedure, the role of the defence and prosecution within the criminal justice system, bad character, hearsay, and court room skills.

-Simon also has significant regulatory experience, including appearing before the GMC in Fitness to Practice proceedings, and before the Traffic Commissioner in Public Enquiries concerning HGV/PSV licences.
+Simon also has significant regulatory experience, including appearing before the General Medical Council (GMC) in Fitness to Practice proceedings, the Health and Care Professions Tribunal (HCPT) and before the Traffic Commissioner in Public Enquiries concerning HGV/PSV licences.
+He is also expanding his experience in police misconduct hearings.

 SAMPLE OF RECENT CASES